uwspstar/From-Zero-to-Hero/C#.NET/Unit Test/C# using NUnit.md

 ### C# using NUnit

-Certainly!
 Here’s a quick guide on setting up a unit test in C# using **NUnit**, a popular testing framework with a rich set of features for writing, managing, and executing tests.

 ### Step 1: Set Up Your Test Project
 1. **Open your C# project** in Visual Studio.